 Leasing a vehicle is becoming very popular way of owning a car (oh wait, it’s not really your car).

 Okay, let’s talk about some positives.
-It is great primarily because you get a brand new car of the current or next year model for set amount of time instead of paying that sticker price of the vehicle.
+It is great primarily because you get a brand new spanking car of the current or next year model for set amount of time instead of paying that sticker price of the vehicle and another reason would be good is if you are using your car for business where you can write it off for tax reasons, but not many young adults run a business.
+In case you do then leasing might be the best option.

 Yep, that’s it.
-That will be enough for the good stuff.
+That will be enough for the positives.
 Let’s talk about bad things about leasing a car:

 - Early Termination Fee – Can’t Afford Your Payments?
-Well, too bad if you can’t afford the payments anymore after few months because you signed an agreement and early termination will cost you money ranging from $300-800, plus any remaining depreciation cost.
+Well, too bad if you can’t afford the payments anymore after few months.
+Because you signed an agreement and early termination will cost you money ranging from $300 upwards of $1000’s, plus any remaining depreciation cost.

 - The Car is Not Yours in the End – You must give the car after whatever amount of time that you signed the contract for and thats it.
 There is an option to buy it out in the end, but many choose not to after their first experience.